Discovery Family: Availability

-As of September 2018, approximately 55,238,000 American households (50.9% of households with television) receive Discovery Family.

 Discovery Family operates one feed nationally, and does not operate a timeshift feed for the west coast.
 A 1080i high-definition simulcast of the network was introduced alongside its re-launch as The Hub, with Dish Network, Verizon FiOS, and AT&T U-verse as the first to carry the HD feed.

 Based on numbers from Nielsen, Variety ranked Discovery Family as the 132nd most-watched broadcast or cable network in the United States in 2022 based on total viewership.

 International versions

 On March 31, 2016, the pan-EMEA version of Discovery World was re-launched as a regional version of Discovery Family.

-On September 14, 2017, a French version of Discovery Family was launched in France, until its shutdown on March 29, 2022.
+On September 14, 2017, a version of Discovery Family was launched in France; the channel ceased operation on March 29, 2022.

-The pan-EMEA and French versions of Discovery Family never carried kid-oriented shows, as those supplying such programs to Discovery Family in the United States (including Hasbro) had pre-existing deals with other international networks.
+Discovery Family was a French family-oriented speciality television channel owned by Discovery, Inc. which launched on 14 September 2017.
+In France, the channel was available exclusively to SFR TV subscribers, as a part of a deal between Altice (parent company of SFR) and Discovery.
+The channel shut down on 29 March 2022.

+Unlike the American counterpart, the channel did not include programming aimed at children.